AstrolabeProject/uploader/README.rst

 one or more FITS files.
 Before the upload begins you will be asked for your Cyverse iRods username and password.

-**Note that the directory path specified to the Bash script must be an absolute path (and should NOT include '.' or '..').**
-To specify a child directory of the current directory, prefix the directory name with
-${PWD}, as shown in the examples below.

 Files and directories will be uploaded to a sub-directory of your home iRods storage space named ``astrolabe/data``.
 Any nested and intermediate directories will be created on the iRods data store, but only if they ultimately contain at least one FITS file.
 Nested